 Applicants below these thresholds may still be admitted based on test results and AP performance.
 Generally, the closer to the automatic admission thresholds, the better.
 Students without qualifying scores are encouraged to submit a PSAT or CLT10 if available.

-UATX's high school honors program is designed for rising high school juniors and seniors.
-Exceptions may be made for exceptional candidates who are rising sophomores.
+UATX’s high school program is designed for sophomores, juniors, and seniors.
 Participants must be (i) U.S. citizens or permanent residents and (ii) at least 15 years old before the start of the program to apply.

 Completely free (meals included).
 Participants cover their own travel/lodging.

-Applications due 48 hours before each program start
+Applications are due one week before each program start.

 Because this is not an overnight program, students traveling from outside the host city are required to make their own arrangements for lodging.
 The University of Austin can neither provide housing nor assist with housing requests.
 The University is not responsible for supervising, chaperoning, or otherwise caring for students, and all participants are required to have adult supervision outside program hours.

-UATX's high school honors program is a non-credit program.
-Students may not earn continuing education credits, credit hours, or a diploma for participation in this enrichment program.
+UATX's high school honors program is a non-credit enrichment program.
+Students may not earn continuing education credits, credit hours, or a diploma for participation.

 Contact admissions@uaustin.org with questions.